1Copenut/C3/README.md

 Saving any **.scss** files will kick off the sass task to lint, concat into a main.css file, and reload your browser window.
 Same for **.js** files in app/scripts/src: Build, lint, and reload the browser.

+## Nunjucks Templates
+I opted to split app HTML files into smaller templates, and Nunjucks was the best fit.
+The gulp nunjucks task has been added to the default task to create three basic HTML files (index, about, contact) on first run.
+Further changes to .nunjucks files in the /app/templates directory will automatically rebuild the HTML files, and Browsersync will reload the browser window(s).

 ## Karma Test Runner
 I&rsquo;m using Karma for a UI unit test runner.
 There are a lot of tutorials and offerings for server-side (Node) unit testing, but not as many for client-side UI code.
 I gleaned a lot from [this article by Zsolt Nagy](http://www.zsoltnagy.eu/asynchronous-tests-and-fixtures-with-mocha-and-chaijs/) but wasn't satisifed with the co-mingling of fixtures and unit tests.